 Travel Tip: The garden is particularly stunning during cherry blossom season and autumn foliage season, but it provides a peaceful escape from the city year-round.

-National Museum of Emerging Science and Innovation.
-Taken in Koto Ward, Tokyo in January 2023.
+National Museum of Emerging Science and Innovation in Koto Ward, Tokyo.

-National Museum of Emerging Science and Innovation.
-Taken in Koto Ward, Tokyo in January 2023.
+National Museum of Emerging Science and Innovation in Koto Ward, Tokyo.

 Miraikan showcases Japan’s cutting-edge technology and science, offering interactive exhibits on topics ranging from space exploration to robotics.
 The museum aims to inspire curiosity and a deeper understanding of the world around us.